Apr 22, 2021

 Seeing an upward trend in the number of sites linking to you over time is a good thing.
 But, remember it’s not just the quantity of backlinks that matter, but it’s the quality and relevance of these links too.
 The more authoritative and relevant sites that link to you, the better.

-If you’re looking for a free option, then the tool SEOProfiler might be a good fit.
-Just create an account, and you’ll be able to get a detailed backlink report on a sitewide and per page basis.
+If you’re looking for a free option, then SEO Profiler might be a good fit.
+Simply create an account, and you’ll be able to get a detailed backlink report on a sitewide and per-page basis.

 29. Force Google to Crawl Your Site

-Usually, your site is crawled by the frequency you publish new content.
+Usually, your website is crawled by how often you publish new content.
 But, there is a workaround that’ll get your content immediately indexed by Google.

 30. Target Long-Tail Keywords

-Depending on your niche, ranking on the top page of Google for the main keywords can be really difficult.
-Many of them are conquered by veteran pages with content that’s been worked and perfected for a long time.
-Not to mention a big a profile of backlinks assisting them.
+Depending on your niche, ranking on the top page of Google for the main keywords can be difficult.
+Many of them are already conquered by veteran pages with content that’s been working perfectly for a long time.
+Not to mention a big profile of backlinks assisting them.

-To get the most out of a WordPress site, there are lots of things to consider.
-Here are a few good reads that will help you improve today!
+To get the most out of a WordPress website, there are lots of things to consider.
+Here are a few good reads that will help you improve today,